The most common motorhome problems solved

 #2 Electrical warning light comes on

-Since 2006 the Fiat Ducato has suffered with many minor electrical faults and some less minor ones, so, to keep this short, before you buy a new alternator, battery or start pulling your wiring looms apart, check the earth strap between the gearbox and the chassis under (just behind) the air filter.
+The Fiat Ducato motorhome, since 2006, has had many minor electrical faults, so, to keep this short, before you buy a new alternator, battery or start pulling your wiring looms apart, check the earth strap between the gearbox and the chassis under (just behind) the air filter.
 The earth straps fitted by Fiat are poor and do deteriorate.

-This leads to many faults, mainly due to the voltage available to the ECU during start-up being too low to ensure that pre-starting checks can be completed properly.
+This leads to many faults, mainly because the voltage available to the ECU during start-up is too low to ensure that pre-starting checks can be completed properly.
 This can also lead to the ECU thinking that the alternator is not providing enough power, which is sometimes demonstrated by the engine idle speed increasing to compensate.

 Otherwise, the usual suspect is the vehicle alternator, which you don't necessarily need a mechanic for.
-Disconnect the the battery negative connection and secure it safely away, then disconnect each connection (one by one), going to the alternator and making sure it is clean and bright and a tight fit to ensure a good electrical connection.
+Disconnect the battery's negative connection and secure it safely away, then disconnect each connection (one by one) to the alternator and make sure it is clean and bright and a tight fit to ensure a good electrical connection.

 The particular connection monitored by both the fridge circuit and the vehicle warning light circuit is annotated D+ on the alternator.
 With the battery negative reconnected, an electrician could measure the voltage on this D+ terminal on the alternator to check that it is near zero volts when the engine is off and jumps up to around 14V when the engine is running.
 That is the pivotal test.